perwin/s4g_barfractions/README.md

    using the code in `simulate_surveys.py`:
       - SDSS-style bar fractions as function of stellar mass
       - SDSS-style bar fractions as function of gas mass ratio
-      - HST-style bar fractions as function of stellar mass (z = 0.75)
+      - *HST*-style bar fractions as function of stellar mass

       The outputs of this script (using the default random seed value of 100) can be found in the data/ subdirectory.